blueebirduu/ExtremeROM-Kebab-S23x/README.md

 </p>

-# What is ExtremeROM Nexus?
+# What is ExtremeROM Kebab?
-ExtremeROM Nexus is a work-in-progress custom firmware for Samsung Galaxy devices.
+ExtremeROM Kebab is a work-in-progress custom firmware for devices from the Galaxy S23 series.
 It's based on the latest and greatest iteration of Samsung's UX and it also includes additional features and tweaks to ensure the best possible experience out of the box.
 It is based on the UN1CA build system which allows automatic downloading/extraction of the firmware, applying the required patches and generating a flashable zip/tar package for the specified target device.
-ExtremeROM Nexus supports devices using the the Exynos 9820 and Exynos 990 SoCs

 Any form of contribution, suggestions, bug report or feature request for the project will be welcome.